bazelbuild/bazel/site/docs/skylark/rules.md

 Some rules specify attributes, generally named [`data`](../be/common-definitions.html#common.data), whose outputs are added to a targets' runfiles.
-Runfiles should also be merged in from any targets which provide runtime dependencies (including `deps` and `data`) or source files (which might include `filegroup` targets with associated `data`):
+Runfiles should also be merged in from `data`, as well as from any attributes which might provide code for eventual execution, generally `srcs` (which might contain `filegroup` targets with associated `data`) and `deps`.

 ```python
 def _example_library_impl(ctx):